 What to buy to prep?

 Once the chicks were ordered, we had to put together the brooder.
 The chicks will live in the brooder for at least the first month of their life.
 We wanted to make sure there would be room for the chicks to grow and be protected while they are vulnerable.
 You can buy a brooder at the store, but we chose to build one reusing an old planter box and adding a chicken wire cover.
 Get a high quality starter feed and you can use some pine shavings as a bedding.

 How will the chicks get here?

-The chicks at Meyer Hatchery are shipped by USPS Priority Mail.
+The chicks at Meyer Hatchery are typically by USPS Priority Mail.
 The minimum order is 15 chicks.
 They are sent in a box with air holes, a heating pack, and straw to keep them safe and warm.
 We contacted our local post office to hold the chicks when they got there, and we picked them up ourselves.
 We could hear them chirping the moment we walked through the door!

 Which breeds to buy?